sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 If you look at `sayhi-0.001/t/00-report-prereqs.t` you'll see a lot of hairy, scary code but don't let that worry you.
 Most tests are much, much simpler than this.
-Accompanying the `00-report-prereqs.t` file in the `t` directory is `00-report-prereqs.dd` which is not a test but a helper file to the test.
+Accompanying the `00-report-prereqs.t` file in the `t` directory is `00-report-prereqs.dd` which is not a test but a helper file to the test and you don't have to concern yourself with how that works either.

 ### The `[@Starter`] Bundle Author Test Output

-The `[@Starter]` bundle generates two author test files, both found in the `xt/author` distribution directory.
-The only trace of output left by these tests is generated by `Test::Harness` which tells us the tests passed:
+The `[@Starter]` bundle generates two author test files, both found in the `xt/author` distribution directory. `Test::Harness` output reports the tests in these file passed:

 ```